Bahram-Hedayati/Academic-Projects/ECG Analysis/README.md

 # AI in Biomedicine – Practical Lesson 1

-This repository contains materials related to **Practical Session 1** of the *AI in Biomedicine* course at Politecnico di Milano.
+This repository contains materials related to the *AI in Biomedicine* course at Politecnico di Milano.
 The session introduces fundamental concepts of ECG signal processing and provides hands-on exercises for atrial fibrillation (AF) detection using machine learning methods.

 ---